tonym128/tonym128.github.io/_posts/2018-03-16-the-pixelated-dawn-of-virtual-reality.markdown

 ## What is some of the technology used ?

 [Freznel lenses](https://science.howstuffworks.com/question244.htm) are one of the big technologies that came in to help.
 Prior to these special lenses and some software the only way to get great image quality was with a curved screen, which are very expensive.
-It allows software and the lenses to compensate for the display being so close to your eyes and giving more detail in the centre of the image where it's usually needed.
+It allows software and the lenses to compensate for the display being so close to your eyes and giving more detail in the centre of the image where its usually needed.

 ![Image result for fresnel lens](/images/2019/08/fig-1-afl.gif)

-[Accelerometer](https://en.wikipedia.org/wiki/Accelerometer) a sensor which allows the phone to know the direction and speed it's moving in.
+[Accelerometer](https://en.wikipedia.org/wiki/Accelerometer) a sensor which allows the phone to know the direction and speed its moving in.

 [Magnometer](https://en.wikipedia.org/wiki/Magnetometer) an orientation sensor which can be used like a compass

 [Gyroscope](https://en.wikipedia.org/wiki/Gyroscope) another sensor which allows you to know orientation.
-This allows the device to know the direction it's pointing.
+This allows the device to know the direction its pointing.

 ## ![](/images/2019/08/250px-3D_Gyroscope-opt.jpg)